stevenxchung/serverless-samples/streaming-pipeline/README.md

 - **Kafka Broker:** Kafka image, running in KRaft mode (no Zookeeper required)
 - **Redis:** Redis image, stores key-value pairs and request count by ID

-This setup is ideal for learning, prototyping, or testing event-driven architectures and microservices communication patterns.
+This setup is ideal for learning, prototyping, or testing event-driven architectures and distributed microservice communication patterns.

 ## Architecture